NovoManu/tennis-kata/README.md

 git push -uf origin main
 ```

+## Testing
+We can run all test cases with `npm test`

+To start development in TDD mode use `npm run tdd`

 ## Introduction
 We are going to create a game between two tennis players.
 We should specify a game rules and players.